cuemacro/finmarketpy/README.md

 PyThalesians has been tested on Windows 8 & 10, running Bloomberg Terminal software.
 I currently run PyThalesians using Anaconda 2.5 (Python 3.5 64bit) on Windows 10.
 Potentially, it could also work on the Bloomberg Server API (but I have not explicitly tested this).
-I have also tried running it on Ubuntu and Mac OS X (excluding Bloomberg API)
+I have also tried running it on Ubuntu and Mac OS X (excluding Bloomberg API).
+If you do not have a subscription to Bloomberg, PyThalesians can still access free data sources including Quandl.

 Major requirements
 * Required: Python 3.4, 3.5